U.S. flag

 How much does the Early Childhood Education Career Training Program cost?

 The program is free.
-All fees and materials required to participate in the program are provided, including:
+All fees and materials required to participate in the program are provided at no cost.
+This includes:

 • Enrollment in online course and the course materials